 Our approach gives a highly stylised look to drawn animation but also allows an artist to give a 3D-like look to images yet they still behave as though animated by drawing, which they are.
+In addition we describe the data path to be followed to create highly stylised animations starting from real footage.
 We believe our system offers a new fresh perspective on computer aided animation production and associated tools.